processing/processing-android-library-template/README.md

           * Click Open.
           * Click OK.
 The path to the Javadocs for android.jar will now be listed.
       1. Close the Properties panel by clicking OK.
-  * Import the Processing Android Library Template into the project.
-      1. Select the project.
-      1. Right-click/control-click → Import...
-      1. Click General → Archive File → Next
-      1. In the "From archive file" box, select the template .zip file that you downloaded in step 1.
-      1. Ensure the checkbox next to the archive root (/) is checked.
-      1. Click Finish.
-The directory structure and example code from the template will be added to your project.
-  * Edit the resources/build.properties file to ensure the following fields are set correctly.
+1. Edit the resources/build.properties file to ensure the following fields are set correctly.
   * **sketchbook.location** is a quasi-optional field that should be set to the path of your Processing sketchbook folder.
 This field serves two main purposes in the Ant build.
 If you do not want either of these two things to happen when you build your library, set sketchbook.location to a path **other** than your actual sketchbook folder. **However**, be aware that the sketchbook.location path will be created if it does not exist.
       * Ant will automatically include anything in your sketchbook/libraries folder in the classpath, which is kind of handy if you are dependent on other libraries that you have installed.
       * When the build is complete, Ant will automatically deploy the library to the sketchbook/libraries path defined here (in addition to building a .zip distribution).
-      * **classpath.local.location** should be the path of the android-core.zip file that you added to your project build path in step 3 (do not include the filename "android-core.zip" in this path). android_platform.location should be the path of the android.jar that you specified in step 3 (do not include the filename "android-core.zip" in this path).
+  * **classpath.local.location** should be the path of the android-core.zip file that you added to your project build path in step 3 (do not include the filename "android-core.zip" in this path).
+  * **android_platform.location** should be the path of the android.jar that you specified in step 3 (do not include the filename "android-core.zip" in this path).
   * All of the fields in sections (4) and on are for metadata about your library.
 These values get put in the documentation files for the distribution.
+1. Compile your library using Ant.
   * In Eclipse, show the Ant panel (Window → Show View → Ant).
   * Drag the resources/build.xml file over to the Ant panel.
   * Select the task that is now listed in the Ant view and click the Run button in the Ant panel.